4 October 1962

 Season 2, Episode 3: Judith3 October 1963

 Judith Northwade approaches the Saint for his help.
 Her uncle, the ruthless tycoon Burt Northwade is planning to market a new production engine but Judith insists that he has stolen the design from her father, whom he envies for being able to have a child.
-She persuades the Saint to break into Burt's house and steal the plans for her.
+She persuades the Saint to break into Burt's house and steal the plans for her, which he successfully does ,with the unlikely help of Burt's wife.
+However he is not convinced that Judith is all that she seems to be.

 Season 2, Episode 4: Teresa10 October 1963

 Whilst in Mexico the Saint agrees to accompany Teresa into the mountains to try and locate her husband, a man who was wanted by the police for an attempted political assassination.
-Here they are taken prisoner by El Rojo, the leader of the local rebels, who has a secret of his own.
+Here they are taken prisoner by El Rojo, the leader of the local rebels, who has a secret of his own - as a result of which Teresa will ultimately be reunited with her husband.

 17 October 1963